phanbook/phanbook/README.md

 Please see the [installation][:install:] and [configuration][:config:] guides respectively.

+## Running the Application ##

+You can run the application with either Apache, Nginx, or with the [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) feature of PHP.
+The command would look something like: `php -S 127.0.0.1:8081 -t . .htrouter.php` The .htrouter file would then act like an .htaccess file.
+Or you can run the application through Apache or Nginx.

+**Note that there are two .htaccess files in the application:**
+`/.htaccess` and `/public/.htaccess`.
+The web root should be `/` not `/public/` for this application.
+The .htaccess rewrites to public for you.

 ## Security

 We take security very seriously at Phanbook; all our code is 100% open source and peer reviewed.